Garden waste collections - terms and conditions

 32. Only Containers supplied by the Council will be collected; no other containers, bags, boxes, or side waste will be collected by the Council as part of the Service.

-33. The Customer must only place Garden Waste in the Containers.
-Any Containers which contain any material which is not Garden Waste will not be collected by the Council.
+33. The Customer must only place permitted waste in the Containers.
+This includes Garden Waste, fruit and vegetable peelings, tea bags and coffee grounds.
+Any Containers which contain any material which is not permitted will not be collected by the Council.

 34. If a Container is filled with anything other than Garden Waste more than twice and advice has been given to the Customer by the Council, the Council reserves the right to remove the Containers and cease the provision of the Service to the Customer without refunding the Subscription Fee to the Customer.